cyclus/cyclus.github.com/source/user/analysis_usecases.rst

   1. the resolution of the time domain,
   2. filtering operations to restrict the data included in a single time series,
   3. application of post-processing functions for alternative engineering responses, and
-  4. compartive visualization of multiple time series.
+  4. comparative visualization of multiple time series.

 Time Domain Resolution and Representation
 '''''''''''''''''''''''''''''''''''''''''